-Part of your downtime should reflect your hobbies and interests, but there are also other parts of life outside of work that needs attention.
+Part of your downtime should reflect your hobbies and interests, but there are also other parts of life outside of work that need attention.
 Having your finances in order is an excellent way of removing stress and knowing where you stand financially.

 Whether it’s setting a budget, or working on saving money on insurance and services, these are necessary tasks that make your job worthwhile.
-You’ll be able to see where your hard earned cash is going and work towards savings goals for the future.
+You’ll be able to see where your hard-earned cash is going and work towards savings goals for the future.

 It’s easy to get so wrapped up in work that you barely have time to eat, let alone exercise.
 This inactivity can become an unhealthy habit, mainly if you resort to eating junk food to get by.
 Many health benefits come from regular physical exercise.